SpaceyCodes/digi-lib/Year-1-Semester-2/databases.md

 ---
 # Database

-This module introduces students to the underlying concepts of database systems and how to model and design database systems that reflect business requirements.
-Students will be taught how to analyse data needs, model the relationships amongst the data entities, apply the normalisation process to relations and create the physical database.
-Skills taught include data modelling technique, transformation of data model to relations, normalisation technique and SQL (Structured Query Language).
+'This module introduces students to the underlying concepts of database systems and how to model and design database systems that reflect business requirements.'
+Extract from [Ngee Ann Polytechnic](https://www.np.edu.sg/ict/Pages/it-syllabus.aspx)
 {: .fs-6 .fw-300 }
 ---